What is an Expense?

 Once a capital expenditure goes on the balance sheet as an asset, it can be expensed later as depreciation and amortization, which flows through the income statement.

 The statement of cash flows is where the actual timing of cash payments for all expenditures will be reflected.
 To learn more, check out CFI’s free tutorial on how to link the three financial statements in Excel.

 Expenses Example – Amazon

 Below is an example of Amazon’s 2017 income statement (statement of operation) which lists their main categories of expense.
 As you can see, Amazon separates its costs into two categories.

-Operating expenses consist of cost of sales, fulfillment, marketing, technology and content, general and administrative, and other.
+Operating expenses consist of the cost of sales, fulfillment, marketing, technology and content, general and administrative, and others.

-Non-operating expenses comprise interest expense (and income), and other expense (income).
+Non-operating expenses comprise interest expense (and income), and other expenses (income).
 Finally, Amazon has charged a provision for income taxes and accounted for equity method investment activity.

 To learn more, check out CFI’s Free Accounting Courses.